AlgoMaster Logo

 Selection Sort

-Selection Sort is a simple and intuitive sorting algorithm based on the idea of repeatedly selecting the smallest element from the unsorted portion of the array and placing it in its correct position.
+Selection Sort is a sorting algorithm based on repeatedly selecting the smallest element from the unsorted portion of the array and placing it in its correct position.

-Although it is not efficient for large datasets, Selection Sort is valuable for understanding the fundamentals of sorting, especially the trade-off between comparisons and swaps.
+Although it is not efficient for large datasets, Selection Sort illustrates the trade-off between comparisons and swaps clearly, which makes it useful for understanding how sorting algorithms differ.

 What Is Selection Sort?